jara001/ah-raspi-overlay/README.md

 ![Arrowhead Overlay Select mode: 5 <  bfed32c   >...](./doc/screen_githash.bmp)

 _Note: The last menu item shows the short hash of current git commit._

+_Note: When Arrowhead Core is not available, "FindServer" is not available._

 In its default state the overlay automatically selects the first displayed menu item in 5 seconds.
 This countdown is stopped upon pressing one of the buttons, hiding the remaining time: